 10.5 No notice of any kind shall be posted in or outside of the Clubhouse or on the Course except by authority of the Hon.
 Secretary.

-10.6 Dogs are not permitted on the Course, in the Car Park or Clubhouse.
-Exceptions will be made for Guide Dogs with a blind person.
+10.6 Dogs are not permitted on the Golf Course or in the Clubhouse.
+Exceptions will be made for Guide Dogs with a blind person

 11.1 Members must follow the rules and etiquette of golf as made, altered, interpreted and applied by R&A Rules Limited.